EthanBrown-Economics/EthanBrown-Economics/README.md

 - **Policy Analysis**

 In my GitHub, you will find:
-- 💻  Personal and side projects I've built on my own;
+- 💻  Personal and side projects I've built on my own

 If you have any questions, feel free to reach out: